pierrepeterlongo/unique_kmer_counter/README.md

 # unique_kmer_counter
 Count number of unique kmers from fasta or fasta.gz files

-This extremely simple tool counts the exact number of unique k-mers from a (multi)-fasta or a (multi)-fasta.gz file contains.
+This extremely simple tool counts the exact number of unique k-mers from a (multi)-fasta or a (multi)-fasta.gz file.

-- Only kmers on the A,C,G,T alphabet are counted.
+- Only kmers on the (A,C,G,T) alphabet are counted.
 Lowercase letters (a,c,g,t) are considered as (A,C,G,T).
 - Only kmers of size <= 32 are counted
 - No canonicalisation
 - No differentiation between sequences.
 If the input file contains more than a sequence (reads, chromosomes) they are all considered together, but not concatenated (no creation of alien kmers)